shigma/morphix/morphix/README.md

 })
 .unwrap();

 // 3.
-See the changes.
+Inspect the changes.
 assert_eq!(
     change,
     Some(Change {